EventsAtForce/.github/profile/README.md

 * Email: eventsatforce@gmail.com

-## Code of Conduct

-FORCE is committed to providing a welcoming and inclusive environment for all members.
-We expect all participants to adhere to our code of conduct, which promotes respectful and professional behavior.

 ## Contribution

 We welcome contributions from the student community to improve FORCE and its initiatives.
 If you have any ideas or suggestions, please feel free to contact us.